isaacs/node-glob/README.md

   Only has effect on the {@link hasMagic} function, no effect on glob pattern matching itself.

+- `dotRelative` Prepend all relative path strings with `./` (or `.\` on Windows).

+  Without this option, returned relative paths are "bare", so instead of returning `'./foo/bar'`, they are returned as `'foo/bar'`.

+  Relative patterns starting with `'../'` are not prepended with `./`, even if this option is set.

 - `mark` Add a `/` character to directory matches.
 Note that this requires additional stat calls.